mattermost/docs/source/install/self-managed-changelog.md

   - Fixed a panic in translations that caused the server to not run properly.
 The panic caused the server to be terminated [MM-39299](https://mattermost.atlassian.net/browse/MM-39299).
   - Fixed an issue with the v6.0 migration where the ``Users.Timezone`` column had a default.
 This affected servers that had Mattermost v4.9 or earlier installed before upgrading [MM-39297](https://mattermost.atlassian.net/browse/MM-39297).
   - Fixed an issue where a migration check failed for MariaDB databases.
 The data type JSON was aliased to ``LONGTEXT`` and the check was failing and causing the database migrations to run every restart.
-  - Added a fix to display ``tableName`` and ``columnName`` for jsonb schema failures.
+  - Added a fix to display ``tableName`` and ``columnName`` for JSONB schema failures.
 When there was a schema upgrade failure related to jsonb columns, the log line didn't mention which table/column was affected.
   - Fixed an issue where selecting the "..." post menu on a System message crashed the webapp [MM-39116](https://mattermost.atlassian.net/browse/MM-39116).
 - **v6.0.0, released 2021-10-13**
   - Original 6.0.0 release